 Second man held over death of Gogglebox star George Gilbey

-A second man has been arrested on suspicion of gross negligence manslaughter in connection with the death of Gogglebox’s George Gilbey, who fell through a plastic skylight while working on a roof.
+A second man has been arrested on suspicion of gross negligence manslaughter in connection with the death of Gogglebox's George Gilbey.

-Essex Police said that the 36-year-old suspect, from Witham, remains in custody and inquiries are ongoing.
+Essex Police said the 36-year-old suspect, from Witham, remains in custody and inquiries are ongoing.

-The force previously arrested a 47-year-old man on suspicion of gross negligence manslaughter and he was subsequently released under investigation.
+The force previously arrested a 47-year-old man on suspicion of gross negligence manslaughter.
+He was subsequently released under investigation.

 A joint investigation by police and the Health and Safety Executive is ongoing.

-Mr Gilbey, of Clacton-on-Sea, sustained traumatic injuries to his head and torso and died in Shoeburyness on March 27, an earlier inquest hearing was told.
+Mr Gilbey, of Clacton-on-Sea, Essex, sustained traumatic injuries to his head and torso and died in Shoeburyness on 27 March, an earlier inquest hearing was told.

 Coroner's officer Deborah Frost said the 40-year-old had been "working on a roof when he fell through a plastic skylight, landing on the ground below".